 Transform yourselves into robots by decorating cardboard boxes with markers and construction paper.
 Cut holes for your mouths and even carve other shapes into the boxes to create armor and more accessories.

-Get creative with slime by mixing together glue, contact solution, and baking soda.
+Get creative with slime by mixing glue, contact solution, and baking soda together.
 Add in food coloring, glitter, confetti, or water beads to make it your own.